-The PARADIM bulk crystal facility is located at Johns Hopkins University.
+The PARADIM Bulk Crystal Growth Facility is located at Johns Hopkins University.
 Together with the thin film growth facilities at Cornell, it provides unprecedented capabilities for discovery of new materials and interfaces.

 Advanced capabilities include: